 Psalm 81:3-4 may refer to blowing of shofars or trumpets on the first

-feast of Purim, which is should occur on a full moon.
+feast of Purim, which should occur on a full moon.
 Purim,

 Passover, and Tabernacles are the holidays listed here that should begin

-near a full moon, since they are scheduled for the 14th day of a Jewish
+near a full moon, since they are scheduled for the 14th or 15th day of a Jewish

 month, which all begin on new moons and the full moon occurs halfway into the month.

-During Passover Week we are supposed to get rid of bread yeast and abstain from eating anything made with bread yeast starting at sundown on the second day of Passover (Leviticus 23:6; Exodus 12:15-20,13:6, 23:15, 34:18; Numbers 28:17; Deuteronomy 16:3,8; Ezekiel 45:21), but this is not an absolute necessity anymore.
 Also, the yeast used to make wine and other alcohol is different from bread yeast, so alcohol was not traditionally banned on Passover7.
-Though we don't have to be strict about avoiding bread yeast, eating unleavened bread, like matzo/matza/matzah and other unyeasted flat breads, for seven days during Passover is a good thing to remind us of the affliction the Jews went through to leave Egypt during the original Passover.
+Though we don't have to be strict about avoiding bread yeast, eating unleavened bread, like matzo/matza/matzah and other unyeasted flat breads, for the days of Passover is a good thing to remind us of the affliction the Jews went through to leave Egypt during the original Passover.
 It is called the "bread of affliction" for that reason (Deuteronomy 16:3).

-Passover is also related to Pascha or Easter (see below) since Pascha is Greek for Passover, so it is appropriate to remember Christ's resurrection on the Sunday following the first Passover feast.
-The Lord was resurrected on the first Sunday after the Lord's Supper, which was a Passover Feast (Matthew 26:17, Mark 14:12, Luke 22:7), so during the first feast of Passover it is appropriate to celebrate the Lord's Supper and make communion through the breaking of bread and drinking of juice or wine to remember the Lord as our Passover Lamb (1 Corinthians 5:7).
+Passover is also related to Pascha or Easter (see below) since Pascha is Greek for Passover, so it is appropriate to remember Christ's resurrection on the Sunday following the first Passover meal.
+The Lord was resurrected on the first Sunday after the Lord's Supper, which was a first Passover meal when the lambs were sacrificed (Matthew 26:17, Mark 14:12, Luke 22:7).
+So during the first seder of Passover it is appropriate to celebrate the Lord's Supper and make communion through the breaking of bread and drinking of juice or wine to remember the Lord as our Passover Lamb (1 Corinthians 5:7).
 Remember, too, communion is a holy affair, so propriety and reverence are important when you take communion during a meal (1 Corinthians 11:17-34).

 Passover is one of three holidays the Lord specifically noted with